-TAL Education Group is not a Chinese operating company but a Cayman Islands holding company with no equity ownership in the Consolidated Affiliated Entities.
-We conduct our operations in China through (i) our PRC subsidiaries and (ii) the Consolidated Affiliated Entities with which we have maintained contractual arrangements.
-Investors of our ADSs are not purchasing equity interest in the Consolidated Affiliated Entities in China but instead are purchasing equity interest in a holding company incorporated in the Cayman Islands.
-If the PRC government deems that our contractual arrangements with the Consolidated Affiliated Entities do not comply with PRC regulatory restrictions on foreign investment in the relevant industries, or if these regulations or the interpretation of existing regulations change or are interpreted differently in the future, we could be subject to severe penalties or be forced to relinquish our interests in those operations.
+TAL Education Group is not a PRC operating company but a Cayman Islands holding company with no equity ownership in the VIEs.
+We primarily conduct our operations in China through (i) our PRC subsidiaries and (ii) the VIEs with which we have maintained contractual arrangements, and VIE Subsidiaries.
+Investors of our ADSs are not purchasing equity interest in the VIEs in China but instead are purchasing an equity interest in a holding company incorporated in the Cayman Islands.
+If the PRC government deems that the VIE Contractual Arrangements do not comply with PRC regulatory restrictions on foreign investments in the relevant industries, or if these regulations or the interpretations of existing regulations change in the future, we could be subject to severe penalties or be forced to relinquish our interests in those operations.
 The PRC regulatory authorities could disallow the VIE structure, which would likely result in a material adverse change in our operations, and our ADSs may decline significantly in value or become worthless.
-Our holding company, our PRC subsidiaries and the Consolidated Affiliated Entities, and investors of our company face uncertainty about potential future actions by the PRC government that could affect the enforceability of the contractual arrangements with the Consolidated Affiliated Entities and, consequently, significantly affect the financial performance of the Consolidated Affiliated Entities and our company as a whole.
+Our holding company, our PRC subsidiaries, the VIEs and VIE Subsidiaries, and investors of our company face uncertainty about potential future actions by the PRC government that could affect the enforceability of the VIE Contractual Arrangements and, consequently, significantly affect the financial performance of the VIEs, VIE Subsidiaries and our company as a whole.

-PRC laws and regulations currently require any foreign entity that invests in the education business in China to be an educational institution with relevant experience in providing education services outside China.
-None of our offshore holding companies is an educational institution or provides education services.
+PRC laws and regulations currently require any foreign entity that invests in the education business in China to be an educational institution with relevant experience in providing education services outside of China.
+None of the offshore holding companies of our subsidiaries in the mainland of China is an educational institution or provides education services.
 In addition, foreign ownership in entities that provide value-added telecommunication services, with a few exceptions, is subject to restrictions under the current PRC laws and regulations.
 Specifically, foreign ownership of an internet information service provider may not exceed 50%.
-To comply with PRC laws and regulations, we have entered into a series of contractual arrangements among Beijing Century TAL Education Technology Co., Ltd., or TAL Beijing, on the one hand, and Xueersi Education, Xueersi Network, Xinxin Xiangrong and their respective shareholders, subsidiaries and schools, on the other hand.
-Accordingly, Xueersi Education, Xueersi Network and Xinxin Xiangrong are the VIEs, and we rely on the contractual arrangements with the VIEs and their respective shareholders, subsidiaries and schools, or the VIE Contractual Arrangements, to conduct most of our services in China.
-The VIEs, together with their respective subsidiaries and schools, are the Consolidated Affiliated Entities.
+To comply with PRC laws and regulations, we have entered into a series of contractual arrangements among TAL Beijing, on the one hand, and Xueersi Education, Xueersi Network, Xinxin Xiangrong and their respective shareholders, subsidiaries and schools, on the other hand.
+Accordingly, Xueersi Education, Xueersi Network and Xinxin Xiangrong are the VIEs, and we rely on the VIE Contractual Arrangements to conduct most of our operations in China.

-We have been and are expected to continue to be dependent on the Consolidated Affiliated Entities in China to operate our learning business until we are qualified for direct ownership of such business in China.
-Pursuant to the VIE Contractual Arrangements, we, through our wholly owned subsidiaries in China, exclusively provide comprehensive intellectual property licensing, technical and business support services to the Consolidated Affiliated Entities in exchange for payments from them.
-In addition, the VIE Contractual Arrangements provide us with the ability to effectively control the VIEs and their respective existing and future subsidiaries and schools, as applicable, under U.S. GAAP.
-TAL Education Group is also considered the primary beneficiary of the VIEs for accounting purposes on the conditions that we have consolidated the financial results of the VIEs and their subsidiaries and schools in our consolidated financial statements in accordance with U.S. GAAP.
+We have been and are expected to continue to be dependent on the VIEs and VIE Subsidiaries in China to operate our learning business until we are qualified for direct ownership of such business in China.
+Pursuant to the VIE Contractual Arrangements, we, through our wholly owned PRC subsidiaries, exclusively provide comprehensive intellectual property licensing, technical and business support services to the VIEs and VIE Subsidiaries in exchange for payments from them.
+In addition, the VIE Contractual Arrangements provide us with the ability to effectively control the VIEs and VIE Subsidiaries, as applicable, under U.S. GAAP.
+TAL Education Group is also considered the primary beneficiary of the VIEs for accounting purposes on the conditions that we have consolidated the financial results of the VIEs and VIE Subsidiaries in our consolidated financial statements in accordance with U.S. GAAP.
 However, neither TAL Education Group nor its investors have an equity ownership in, direct foreign investment in, or control through such ownership or investment of, the VIEs, and the VIE Contractual Arrangements are not equivalent to an equity ownership in the business of the VIEs.
 As of the date of this annual report, the VIE Contractual Arrangements have not been tested in a court of law.